Frequent asked questions Tarifa summer camps

 Ideal length of stay for my child at summer camp

-1 week: One week Camp terms are used to introduce young people to overnight camps
+1 week: The one-week camp term is designed to introduce young people to the exhilarating world of overnight camps

-2 weeks: Offers a great balance between the cnvenient summer schedule, having fun outdoors and positive youth development experiences
+2 weeks: Provides an ideal balance between a convenient summer schedule, outdoor fun, and positive youth development

 Is it necessary to bring sheets, towels or a sleeping bag?